 Surrender!!!

 This weekend I finally gave up.
 I have decided to let the bindweed bind, the pig weed oink and the Bermuda grass grow all the way back to Bermuda if it so desires.
-The little rectangle I had called -- with great hope and sense of purpose -- a "garden" just a few weeks ago is now released to become whatever it will, which is probably just more badly maintained lawn like the rest of my yard.
+The little rectangle I had called -- with great hope and sense of purpose -- a "garden" just a few weeks ago is now released to become whatever the hell it wishes, which is probably just more badly maintained lawn like the rest of my yard.

 Nature, my schedule and a bad wrist conspired to bring me to this turn of events.
 In May I had lots of small plants in pots, ready for the soil my occasional landscape guy had so diligently tilled for me.
 Then the rains came.
 And came, and came and came.
-When I was 5 I would have loved the pool of gumbo all that water and all that soil became.
+When I was 5, I would have loved the pool of gumbo all that water and all that soil became.
 Now?
 Not so much.
-And it was simply not the kind of place you'd want to maroon a sweet little tomato plant.
+And that swamp was simply not the kind of place you'd want to maroon a sweet little tomato plant.

 So I bought large containers and bigger bags of soil, trying all the while to ignore the voice sniping in my head.
 "Now that's just about ridiculous, paying for topsoil when you have a ton of it sitting right over there ..."
 "You know, if you were actually trying to raise food to feed anyone, you'd all be on the brink of starvation right about now ..."